 Lesson 9- Using Sheet References

 Now that you know all the ins and outs of creating one worksheet, it's time to really organize your classroom!
 Today, you're going to learn how to use sheet references to create three-dimensional workbooks, linking different worksheets so that the linked information updates automatically.
 This can be really helpful if you want to create monthly or quarterly grade books, and then compile all that information into one end-of-year grade summary for each of your students.
-We'll also discuss ways you can use linked workbooks in cooperative learning projects with your students.

 Lesson 10- The Basics of Statistics